-Collectively, the products studied possess social, cultural and historical significance illustrate a range of products in terms of genre/style, form and audience represent different historical periods and global settings illustrate different industry contexts, including those outside the commercial mainstream include those aimed at, or produced by, minority groups reflect contemporary and emerging developments in the media provide rich opportunities for analysis and application of the theoretical framework
+A range of media products are examined, all of which contain social, cultural and historical significance and illustrate a range of genres, styles and forms.
+Students will explore ideas about audience categorisation and reflect critically on different industry contexts, including those outside the commercial mainstream aimed at, or produced by, minority groups reflecting contemporary and emerging developments in the media.
+This provides rich opportunities for analysis and application of the theoretical framework.